Juris Doctor

 State Bar Registration

-As a student enrolled in the Juris Doctor program, you must register with the State Bar of California after beginning law studies at Purdue Global Law School.
+As a student enrolled in the Juris Doctor program, if you intend to pursue licensure in California, you must register with the State Bar of California after beginning law studies at Purdue Global Law School.

 Pursuant to Rule 4.16 (B) of Title IV, Division 1 of the Rules of the State Bar of California (Admission Rules), “The Application for Registration must be filed first, before any other application is transmitted to the Committee.
 The applicant is required by law either to provide the Committee with a Social Security Number or to request an exemption because of ineligibility for a Social Security Number.
 Registration is deemed abandoned if all required documentation and fees have not been received within sixty days of filing.
 No refund is issued for an abandoned registration.”